rshp/odin-library/readme.md

 # This is TheOdinProject Library task.

-In that case, in addition to the existing `Book` class (from previous exersizes), singelton `Library` class was defined, containing:
+In that case, in addition to the existing `Book` class (from previous exersizes), `Library` class was defined, containing:

 -   An array of books
 -   Book addition and removal operations